AIP Emilio Segrè Visual Archives, Physics Today Collection

-Theodore Lyman was born November 23, 1874, graduated from Harvard in 1897, and completed a Ph.D. there in 1900.
+OSA Honorary Member Theodore Lyman graduated from Harvard in 1897, and completed a Ph.D. there in 1900.
 Except for two years at the Cavendish Laboratory, he remained at Harvard for the duration of his career.
 He resigned as professor and chair of physics in 1926, but continued as director of the Jefferson Laboratory for 20 more years.

 After the war, Lyman felt he never regained his original enthusiasm for his research.
 He took on additional administrative responsibilities and was stymied by ill health.
 He did manage to investigate the principal series of helium (including the Lyman alpha line used by astronomers to study the sun).
 By 1940, he had reached 10 nm, nearly closing the gap between ultraviolet and X-rays.

-For his dedication to spectroscopy and physics in general he received numerous honors.
+For his dedication to spectroscopy and physics in general, he received numerous honors.
 Upon his retirement in 1947, a new physics facility was named the Lyman Laboratory of Physics.
-Lyman received the Rumford Medal of the American Academy of Arts and Sciences, the Elliott Cresson Medal of the American Philosophical Society, and OSA’s Frederick Ives Medal.
+Lyman received the Rumford Medal of the American Academy of Arts and Sciences, the Elliott Cresson Medal of the American Philosophical Society, and OSA’s Frederic Ives Medal.

 He was a member of the National Academy of Sciences and the American Philosophical Society.
-In addition, he was a fellow of the American Physical Society, serving as president from 1921-1922, a fellow of the American Academy of Arts and Sciences, serving as president from1924 to 1927, and a fellow of the Royal Geographical Society.
-He was an honorary member of the Royal Institution of Great Britain.
+In addition, he was a Fellow of the American Physical Society, serving as president from 1921-1922, a Fellow of the American Academy of Arts and Sciences, serving as president from1924 to 1927, and a Fellow of the Royal Geographical Society.
+He was an honorary member of the Royal Institution of Great Britain and OSA.